dayjyun/rps-project-java/README.md

 - 100% Java

 To run, use an IDE of your choice that can execute the Java Virtual Environment (JVM).
-Once the terminal is running, Mmrk your selection by choosing between writing the entire word or the initial for each input.
+Once the terminal is running, Mark your selection by choosing between writing the entire word or the initial for each input.

 ## *Snapshots*